Acer Aspire One: History

 The line was originally manufactured for Acer Inc. by Quanta Computer; Quanta was phased out as a supplier to Acer, and production of the Acer Aspire One line shifted to other manufacturers in 2009.
 Also starting in 2009, eSobi Inc. partnered with Acer to preload the eSobi News Center on Acer Aspire One netbooks beginning in the first quarter of 2009.

 Operating systems

 Windows

-Windows XP Home Edition SP3 is installed on the models with a name ending in X, or ending in B followed by another letter denoting color.
+Windows XP Home Edition SP3 was installed on the models with a name ending in X, or ending in B followed by another letter denoting color.

-It is also possible to install and run Windows Vista or Windows 7 on the earlier model laptop.
-In high-end versions appearing during 2009, Windows Vista is pre-installed.
-The lack of a DVD-ROM drive requires creating a bootable USB flash drive (the on-board card reader slots are not bootable) using a USB external DVD drive or PXE boot network install.
+It was also possible to install and run Windows Vista or Windows 7 on the earlier model laptop.
+In high-end versions appearing during 2009, Windows Vista was pre-installed.
+The lack of a DVD-ROM drive required creating a bootable USB flash drive (the on-board card reader slots are not bootable) using a USB external DVD drive or PXE boot network install.

-Windows 7 Starter is installed by default on models with a name starting in D such as D255E and D257 as well as other later Aspire models.
+Windows 7 Starter was installed by default on models with a name starting in D such as D255E and D257 as well as other later Aspire models.